mvdsanden/scissum/README.md

   - Extraction and parsing of Picture, View and Script (needs a little work) resources is working.
 * Virtual Machine
   - Most instructions are implemented, a few are remaining.
 Using a simple big switch mechanism for running the instructions.
-I am thinking of trying to convert the script to LLVM, because I like to learn more about LLVM as well, but for now decided that I first should create a working engine before doing that.
+I am thinking of trying to convert the scripts to LLVM because I like to learn more about LLVM as well, but for now decided that I first should create a working engine before doing that.
   - Kernel functions still need to be implemented.
   - Implemented a custom memory heap allocator for the VM.
-    - For now this is a first-fit allocator, but I'm working on a bit wise trie (already working, but needs so refactoring and optimisation) to make an efficient best-fit version.
+    - For now this is a first-fit allocator, but I'm working on a bit wise trie (already working, but needs some refactoring and optimisation) to make an efficient best-fit version.
 - Also created a STL allocator for the custom heap so STL objects can be store inside the VM heap (which is actually kind of cool ;)).
 * Graphics
   - Only some containers implemented (Color, Image, Palette) and an ImageSaver for the PNM format.